 What is this, from a technical point of view?

 As I explained earlier, we’re seeing a distrust of how certain platforms are using data.
 As the classification of content becomes more and more extensive, there will be an opportunity to recreate missing data.
 Brands will have to be re-engaged to create content, in addition to adopting more and more advanced content strategies.
 As social actions go down, there’s a need to demonstrate expertise.
 It’s therefore possible to predict that Owned, the platforms that companies own and over which they have the most control, will become far more important.

 Are we seeing the same reality in retail?

 For retailers, there will be a need to concretely show all the different points of sales on the company’s platforms.
 But overall, companies will need to learn to control their digital assets with the fewest possible third-party platforms.
 It’s the only way they can fully reclaim their freedom.

 We often think, wrongly, that the goal of marketing is to sell, at any cost, a product that consumers don’t need.
 This strategy, called push, refers to archaic ad models.
 Today, we connect with consumers based on real needs.
 And that’s mainly what we see in SEO.
 We don’t impose trends or needs, we look for what’s in demand, and we try to meet that demand as well as possible by providing the right answers in the right place.

 The way I like to work, is to identify the best path to resolve a problem or reach an objective, to understand the environment.
 I do marketing with the conviction that I sometimes have the power to change things; lead my clients to greater digital accountability, commitment to sustainable development.

-LP: You’ve given us lots of good food for thought here!
-Thank you, Sébastien, for taking the time to talk.
+You’ve given us lots of good food for thought here!
+Thank you, Sébastien, for taking the time to share these thoughts.